calebmirwin/google-homepage/readme.md

-This website is recreation of the google homepage for practice and learning as apart of the Odin Project.
+This website is recreation of the google homepage for practice and learning as part of the Odin Project.